 Fr.
 Edward Siebert, S.J.

-Meet Fr.
-Edward Siebert, S.J. – He will be our Homilist at our Red Mass celebration on Wednesday, October 25th, 2023 at Cathedral of Our Lady of the Angels.
+Our Homilist at our Red Mass celebration on Wednesday, October 25, 2023 at Cathedral of Our Lady of the Angels.
 Fr.
 Edward (Eddie) Siebert, S.J. is the Rector of the Jesuit Community at Loyola Marymount University in Los Angeles.
 He is also the Founder and President of Loyola Productions, Inc. (LPI).
 Siebert received an MFA in Film Production from Loyola Marymount University’s School of Film and Television, and he also holds master’s degrees from the University of San Francisco and the Jesuit School of Theology at Berkeley.
 He is a member of the Producers Guild of America (PGA), the International Documentary Association (IDA), Catholics in Media Associates (CIMA), and is a delegate for the World Catholic Association for Communication (SIGNIS North America).
 He secured the life rights of renowned Vatican exorcist Fr.
 Gabriele Amorth and executive produced, along with Sony Screen Gems, the 2023 blockbuster feature film “The Pope’s Exorcist,” with Russell Crowe in the starring role.